 Disney ships vary in size, with the oldest ships being the smallest and the newer vessels being the largest in the fleet.
 They also differ in their entertainment offerings.

 While top-quality production shows and dinner theater is a hallmark of every ship in the fleet, the offerings vary from ship to ship.
-You’ll find that “Tangled” might be the musical onboard Magic, while Disney Wonder offers the interactive Tiana’s Place restaurant.
+You’ll find that “Tangled: The Musical” might be the musical onboard Magic, while “Beauty and the Beast” is offered on Disney Dream and Disney Treasure.
+Similarly, “Tiana’s Place” is the dinner show rotational restaurant on Disney Wonder, while “Arendelle: A Frozen Dining Adventure” can be found on Disney Wish.

 Disney’s ships also differ in itineraries.
 These destinations can vary from year to year and ship to ship.
-In summer, you might find Disney Dream in Europe while Disney Wonder is sailing in Alaska.
+In summer, you might find Disney Fantasy in Europe while Disney Wonder is sailing in Alaska.

 Of course, these differences across the fleet also impact Disney cruise costs.